-The umbilical cord forms very early on in pregnancy and basically gets longer due to the increasing baby movements until it reaches around 50-70cm.
-And babies who move a lot tend to have longer cords.
+The umbilical cord forms very early on in pregnancy and basically gets longer due to the increasing baby movements until it reaches around 50-70 centimetres.
+Babies who move a lot tend to have longer cords.

 The placenta acts like a very sophisticated filtering system.
 In order to protect the blood vessels from compression while the baby moves about, or when it is being born, the cord is filled with a jellylike substance called Wharton’s jelly.
 Think of it as nature’s airbags.
 This is why most of the time when the cord is around a baby’s neck at birth (a common event) it’s not a problem.